 The 3 layers principal is universal but surprisingly unknown in terms of what is required to keep you warm and dry in the mountains.

-Layer 1: the technical base layer.
+The technical base layer.
 In direct contact with your skin, its job is to wick sweat away from your body.

-Layer 2: the insulated mid-layer.
+The insulated mid-layer.
 Either a lightweight insulated jacket or a fleece.
 This layer is designed to keep you warm.

-Layer 3: the waterproof and windproof layer.
+The waterproof and windproof layer.
 A jacket and ski pants to protect you from inclement weather.

 For more information let’s look at each layer one by one…